 Connect a mobile to a L2TP-SoftEther VPN server

-Connecting a mobile device to your private VPN server using either the L2TP or the SoftEther protocol is quite easy.
-Due to the fact that SoftEther does not have a mobile client, it enables you to connect to your dedicate server by implementing L2TP protocol, which in itself makes use of the pre-installed VPN software on your phone’s operating system, regardless of whether you are using Android or iOS.
+Connecting a mobile device to a VPN server using either the L2TP or the SoftEther protocol is quite easy.
+Due to the fact that SoftEther does not have a mobile client, it enables you to connect to your dedicate server by implementing the L2TP protocol, which in itself makes use of the pre-installed VPN software on your phone’s operating system, regardless of whether you are using Android or iOS.

-However, if you want to connect to your SoftEther dedicated server, you would need to first allow mobile device connections.
+However, if you want to connect to a SoftEther server, you would need to first allow mobile device connections.
 This in itself is done through the SoftEther server manager.
 In order to enable this feature please visit our tutorial about how to add a user first and navigate to ‘Step 5: Enabling mobile connections.’

 Setting up a VPN connection on Android

 Open up your phone’s settings and search for a menu that specifically lists ‘Network(s)’ in its name.
 If you cannot find it, try searching for ‘Network’ or ‘VPN’ using your device’s search options.
 Our testing device’s VPN settings were located under ‘Wireless & networks’.

 Next, you should look out for a button that reads ‘VPN’, ‘VPN Connections’ or ‘VPN Services’.
 If you are not able to identify such an option, try searching for it using the search icon on the top of your settings.

 Once you have found it, simply tap it and the VPN menu screen will appear, which should look like so: